You are $75 away from free shipping

 If you have oily hair, you wouldn’t use a shampoo formulated for dry hair now, would you?
 Nope!
 The same thought should apply when it comes to deciding on the type of foundation you’re going to use.
 Have dry skin?
-Then pick up a liquid foundation with a radiant finish, like the L’Oréal Paris Infallible Pro Glow Foundation.
-On the other hand, if you have oily skin, look for a matte-finish liquid foundation, like the L’Oréal Paris Infallible Pro Matte Foundation.
-Apply the same advice for picking out a concealer, too.
+Then pick up a liquid foundation with a radiant finish, like the L’Oréal Paris Infallible Pro-Glow Foundation.
+On the other hand, if you have oily skin, look for a matte-finish liquid foundation, like the L’Oréal Paris Infallible Pro-Matte Foundation.
+Apply the same advice when picking out a concealer, too.

-Your foundation and concealer may look amazing under the bright lighting in your bathroom or your dressing table mirror, but do they look just as great in natural light, too?
-After you’re done applying your foundation and concealer, take a second to step outside to see if it passes the test.
+Your foundation and concealer may look amazing under the bright lighting in your bathroom or your dressing table mirror, but do they look just as great in natural light?
+After you’re done applying your foundation and concealer, take a second to step outside to see if they pass the test.

 Nobody wants a line of foundation across their face—and it’s even worse when you don’t realize it’s there until it’s too late to fix.
 Oops!
 Streaks defeat the whole purpose of applying foundation, so use a makeup blender, like the L’Oréal Paris Infallible Blend Artist Foundation Blender, to buff out your makeup for a smoother finish.

 When choosing a concealer, you may think that you’re supposed to reach for a color a few shades lighter than your skin tone, but that’s not really the case.
 If you pick a color that’s too light, instead of covering blemishes and skin redness, you’ll be highlighting it.
 Who wants that?!
 Stick with concealer in a shade that matches your skin tone and you’ll be safe.

 Another common misconception is that concealer should be applied thickly in order for it to truly cover your skin properly.
 In reality, you want to use as little product as possible for a more natural look.
 Start with just a tiny bit of concealer, blend, then add more if necessary.
 This can help give you the proper coverage while also giving you a more seamless finish.
-Use the L’Oréal Paris Infallible Blend Artist Concealer Blender to apply concealer.